 Interested in joining the Scheme?

-Enjoy everyday freedom with a brand-new, reliable vehicle on the Motability Scheme.
-Simply exchange your qualifying mobility allowance for a brand-new car, Wheelchair Accessible Vehicle (WAV), scooter or powered wheelchair and our worry-free package.
+Exchange your qualifying mobility allowance for a brand-new car, Wheelchair Accessible Vehicle (WAV), scooter or powered wheelchair with the Motability Scheme.

 Am I eligible?